ali-alhusseini/ali-alhusseini/README.md

 # Ali Alhusseini

-Hi, I'm a software engineer, currently pursuing a B.S. in Computing Science and a Minor in French.
+Hi, I'm a Software Developer, currently pursuing a B.S. in Computing Science and a Minor in French.
 Based in Halifax, NS 🐋

-## Inspirations
-- Music
-- Fashion
-- Nature